yetarr/chalice-8/README.md

 ## Status

 In development.
 Machine state (memory, registers, stack, timers, display buffer) and ROM loading are implemented.
-The fetch-decode-execute loop and opcode set are not yet implemented.
+The fetch-decode-execute loop and opcode set are implemented for a limited set of opcodes.

 ## Usage